A&E and urgent out of hours care

 Hospital accident and emergency (A&E) departments are for people with serious or life-threatening conditions requiring immediate treatment.
 They are open 24 hours a day and provide a service not just for those in the surrounding area but also people passing through the district who require emergency care.

-There are around 21 million visits to NHS A&E departments each year, often arriving by ambulance as a result of a 999 call.
+Many people arrive at A&E by ambulance as a result of a 999 call.

 Not all hospitals have an A&E department.